 The list of those medicinal herbs consists of:

 Disproportional cortisol production and infusion in a blood stream weaken the organism’s aptitude to properly manage stress situations.
 Both types of Ginseng (Panax and Siberian) are considered as medicines that are enhancing the ability of the organism to handle somatic and emotional tension.
 Also, these herbs are able to neutralize the destructive effects of the raised cortisol concentration in a blood stream.

 Magnolia Bark for Cushing’s disease treatment

-The magnolia barks extract well-known in ancient Tibetan and Chinese medicines as the remedy that help to cope with nervousness and constant worry.
+The Magnolia barks extract well-known in ancient Tibetan and Chinese medicines as the remedy that helps to cope with nervousness and constant worry.
 Also, Magnolia Bark advertised as a medicine for obesity because of the capability to control and normalize a cortisol manufacturing.

 Kampo Medicines for Cushing’s disease treatment

 Kampo medication, a.k.a.
 Han System is an element of TCM established during the Han Empire and then more than 1000 years later implemented in Japan and Taiwan.
 While Kampo integrates several modalities such as acupuncture, it is profoundly centered on the mixture or medicinal herbs.
 Academics at the Oita University Hospital in Japan verified the result of consumption of Kampo medicines on the concentration of the serum cortisol while patients were in a chronic stress state.
 The outcomes that were distributed in the magazine of Biological and Pharmaceutical Bulletin dated October 27, 2004, demonstrated that the Sho-change-ka-bukuryo-to prescription declined blood cortisol concentration, Kampo remedies are uniformed and controlled as pharmacological ingredients in China and Japan.